mhaowork/warranty-watcher/README.md

 - **Multi-Platform Integration:** Connect to various IT management platforms to retrieve device information
 - **Manufacturer API Integration:** Query multiple manufacturer warranty APIs to determine warranty status
+- **Local Database:** Device information is stored in a local SQLite database for persistence and performance
-- **Local Storage:** All configuration is stored in the browser's local storage for privacy
+- **Local API Credential Storage:** Configuration is stored in the browser's local storage for privacy
 - **CSV Import:** Import device information via CSV file
 - **Reporting:** 🚧 Generate and export warranty status reports🚧 (Work-in-progress)